Chase A. Cobern

 - Intellectual Property Litigation

-- Representing an international pharmaceutical company in patent infringement (ANDA) cases against generic drug manufacturers in federal court;
+- Representing international pharmaceutical company in patent litigation (ANDA) against generic competitors;

-- Obtained summary judgment in favor of a real estate company resulting in dismissal from the lawsuit with prejudice;
+- Defended real estate company against personal injury claims resulting in dismissal with prejudice;

-- Represented an international wood truss manufacturing company in multi-million dollar trade secret and antitrust litigation in state court, resulting in favorable settlement;
+- Defended international wood truss manufacturer in trade secret and antitrust litigation resulting in favorable settlement.

 Presentations & Published Works

 A Slip of the Tongue: How the Supreme Court Placed Airline Immunity in the Clouds,